-Is It Possible to Get Fat Transferred to Your Breasts when You Have Breast Implants?
+Is It Possible to Get Fat Transferred to the Breasts when a person already Has Breast Implants?

 Doctor Answers 6

 Fat Transfer to Breast with Implants is typically done to correct problem not to enlarge the breast

 Breast Fat Transfer can be done alone as a procedure to enlarge the breast but is not typically done in addition to breast implants to enlarge the breast further.
 Breast Implants alone can achieve the size increase that you desire

 Breast Fat Transfer in patients with Breast implants is more typically done to correct contour problems or capsular contraction.

 If you are concerned about implant visibility after Breast Augmentation having the Breast Implants placed underneath the Pectoralis Muscle can help hide the implant.

 As long as there is an adequate supply of body fat, it can be used to inject around breast implants.
 Most surgeons would do this in 2 stages- not both at same time.
 You can always start with fat grafting and see if you are happy with the level of augmentation - if not you can proceed to implants.

 Can fat be transferred to the breasts with implants

 Fat transfer can be done with implants, but not enough can be transferred to make a major size difference.
 It is good for correcting minor deformities, asymmetries and creating better cleavage.
 It does not add a significant cost to the procedure.